-In our previous article, we looked at guitar neck materials, construction, milling aspects, shape of neck and contours, relief and truss rod adjustment neck joints and resetting.
+In our previous article, we looked at guitar neck materials, construction, milling aspects, the shape of neck and contours, relief and truss rod adjustment neck joints, and resetting.
 In this article, we shall take a look at the fingerboard and frets.

-Fingerboard of any guitar is the flat section of wood on top of the neck.
+The fingerboard of any guitar is the flat section of wood on top of the neck.
 It is also known as the Fretboard for fretted instruments, as the frets are seated into it.
-Fingerboard extends over to the body of the guitar.
-This portion is known as “Spatula”or “Fingerboard Extension”.
+The fingerboard extends over to the body of the guitar.
+This portion is known as “Spatula” or “Fingerboard Extension”.

-Overall tone produced by any guitar is the result of complex interaction of various woods forming body, neck and fingerboard of the instrument.
-While not as large as the body, fingerboard has sufficient impact on the tone to deserve careful consideration.
+The overall tone produced by any guitar is the result of a complex interaction of various woods forming the body, neck, and fingerboard of the instrument.
+While not as large as the body, the fingerboard has sufficient impact on the tone to deserve careful consideration.
 It also affects the feel of the guitar during play and the aesthetics.

-- Maple: Maple is a strong and dense wood that produces crisp and bright sound with well defined top end like Ebony.
-Fingerboards with Maple require finish unlike Ebony and Rosewood.
+- Maple: Maple is a strong and dense wood that produces a crisp and bright sound with a well-defined top end like Ebony.
+Fingerboards with Maple require a finish, unlike Ebony and Rosewood.
 Due to the light color of Maple, the fingerboard may appear dirty after some years of use due to finger oil deposition.

-- Other hardwoods such as Walnut and laminates are used on inexpensive guitars.
+- Other hardwoods such as walnuts and laminates are used on inexpensive guitars.

 Inlay, Binding & Position Markers

-Frets 5, 7, 9 and 12, in most cases, have a dot or dots to help the player see the position of their fingers.
-These are known as the position markers.
-Instead of dots, other forms of ornamental design such as trapezoids, crosses, birds, bones etc are also used.
+Frets 5, 7, 9, and 12, in most cases, have a dot or dots to help the player see the position of their fingers.
+These are known as position markers.
+Instead of dots, other forms of ornamental design such as trapezoids, crosses, birds, bones, etc are also used.